-- ii. schematic diagrams, indicating electrical connections to the beacon and providing details of external power supply; - q) for beacon model families with several beacon models, a comprehensive description of differences between these models; - r) a complete check-list of technical information provided in support of the type-approval or change-notice application, as per Appendix F to Annex F; - s) a detailed description of the associated beacon design feature shall be provided if the temperature within the declared operating temperature range, at which the shortest duration of continuous beacon operation is expected, as declared in Annex G, is not the minimum operating temperature; - t) a statement and description of any known non-compliances, if any are declared in Annex G; - u) a statement from the beacon manufacturer that the test samples are aligned in 406 MHz conducted output power levels to within 0.3 dB of each other if multiple beacon samples are provided for type approval testing; - v) technical information for characterisation of the self-test indication of insufficient battery energy to be provided as per Table F-E.5: - Manufacturer-declared Minimum Operating Lifetime (C{co}), which is declared by the manufacturer in the type-approval application form, Annex G of document C/S T.007, as the Operating Lifetime; - Full Battery Pack Capacity (C{BP}), which is defined as the duration in hours that a beacon with a fresh battery pack will continuously operate for in the worst-case operating mode (i.e. operating mode that draws the highest current from the battery) until it the beacon fails to meet C/S T.001 requirements; - Capacity corresponding to the Pre-Operational Losses (C{po}), which is defined as the duration in hours required to deplete the fresh battery by the value corresponding to the Calculated Battery Pack Pre-Discharge (L{c{dc}}) of the Table F-E.2 by operating the beacon in the worst-case operating mode;
+- i. technical data sheets, photographs and description for all the external ancillary devices, and - ii. schematic diagrams, indicating electrical connections to the beacon and providing details of external power supply;

+- q) for beacon model families with several beacon models, a comprehensive description of differences between these models; - r) a complete check-list of technical information provided in support of the type-approval or change-notice application, as per Appendix F to Annex F; - s) a detailed description of the associated beacon design feature shall be provided if the temperature within the declared operating temperature range, at which the shortest duration of continuous beacon operation is expected, as declared in Annex G, is not the minimum operating temperature; - t) a statement and description of any known non-compliances, if any are declared in Annex G; - u) a statement from the beacon manufacturer that the test samples are aligned in 406 MHz conducted output power levels to within 0.3 dB of each other if multiple beacon samples are provided for type approval testing, and that the homer and other transmitters of the test beacons are aligned in power and set for the maximum output power declared by the beacon manufacturer in the application form; - v) technical information for characterisation of the self-test indication of insufficient battery energy to be provided as per Table F-E.5: - Manufacturer-declared Minimum Operating Lifetime (C{co}), which is declared by the manufacturer in the type-approval application form, Annex G of document C/S T.007, as the Operating Lifetime; - Full Battery Pack Capacity (C{BP}), which is defined as the duration in hours that a beacon with a fresh battery pack will continuously operate for in the worst-case operating mode (i.e., operating mode that draws the highest current from the battery) until it the beacon fails to meet C/S T.001 requirements; - Capacity corresponding to the Pre-Operational Losses (C{po}), which is defined as the duration in hours required to deplete the fresh battery by the value corresponding to the Calculated Battery Pack Pre-Discharge (L{CDC}) of the Table F-E.2 by operating the beacon in the worst-case operating mode; - Spare battery pack capacity at ambient temperature (C{SP-AMB}), which corresponds to the battery energy that could remain after the beacon with a pre-discharged battery has been operated in the worst-case mode at minimum temperature for the duration of the declared minimum continuous operation.
+C{SP-AMB} may be calculated as the Full Battery Pack Capacity (C{BP}) deducted by the sum of the Capacity of Pre-Operational Losses (C{po}) and the Manufacturer-Declared Minimum Operating Lifetime (C{co}).
+The value of C{SP-AMB} shall be declared by the beacon manufacturer or measured by the test facility; and w) for beacon models with multiple programmable options, except for message protocols:

-L{c{dc}} - as defined in Appendix E to Annex F of document C/S T.007, and include among others battery capacity losses due to self-discharge, self-tests, GNSS self-tests and operation of the beacon circuitry while in the stand-by mode.
+L{CDC} - as defined in Appendix E to Annex F of document C/S T.007, and include among others battery capacity losses due to self-discharge, self-tests, GNSS self-tests and operation of the beacon circuitry while in the stand-by mode.